A Photo Walk Through Swansea Marina at Night Part One

 The Sail Bridge helps walkers to connect from one side of the marina to the other.
 It’s a great architectural design that is also well lit up at night.

-Architecture Around Swansea Marina
+Architecture & other Buildings Around Swansea Marina

 City Gates & Morgans Hotel

 Moving a little outwards from Swansea Marina is the centre.
 This attractive old area has plenty of areas for more night photography and is another section that I can cover in the future.